-An entry from Chinese Communist Espionage: An Intelligence Primer, by Peter Mattis and Matt Brazil, to be published in November 2019 by the Naval Institute Press.
+An entry from Chinese Communist Espionage: An Intelligence Primer, by Peter Mattis and Matt Brazil, published in November 2019 by the Naval Institute Press.
 See “New Book…” page link at top right for more information.

 Above: John Tsang (Zeng Zhaoke) attending Chinese National Day celebrations in Beijing, 1 October 1962.
 In the background at right, wearing a hat is Rewi Alley.
 Photo credit: Wen Wei Po News (Hong Kong)

 Zeng Zhaoke (曾昭科.
 Aka: John Tsang, Cantonese: Tsang Chao-ko, aka: Tsang Chiu-fo.
 1923-2014)

 John Tsang was the most senior ethnic Chinese officer in the Hong Kong Police Force, and a noted marksman, when he was arrested on 3 October 1961, accused of leading a Chinese Communist espionage ring.
 In a misnomer of sorts, he was dubbed “Hong Kong’s first spy” because, before then, none had been publicly named.

 Zeng (Tsang) was born in Guangzhou of Manchu parentage.
 He attended primary school in Hong Kong and university in Japan, where he was exposed to Marxist writings; he may have been recruited into the CCP at that time.
 In 1947, Zeng arrived in Hong Kong and began working for the police.